unknown (?)1

 John IV, Emperor of Constantinople was the son of Theodore II Laskaris, Emperor of Constantinople.1 He died circa 1305.1

-John IV, Emperor of Constantinople succeeded to the title of Emperor John IV of Constantinople in 1258.1 He was deposed as Emperor of Constantinople in 1261.1
+He succeeded as the Emperor John IV of Constantinople in 1258.1 He was deposed as Emperor of Constantinople in 1261.1

 Citations